W.R. Phillips Ltd 80 Years

 In May 1998 the Government removed tariff on imported vehicles and as a result the vehicle assembly businesses in New Zealand announced the closure of their assembly plants.
 All Mitsubishi vehicles were imported fully built up from Japan, Thailand and Australia.

 1999 saw the Workshop and Parts departments repurchased back from ITS and W.R.
-Phillips were back in the Heavy Commercial Vehicle Servicing business.
+Phillips was back in the Heavy Commercial Vehicle Servicing business.
 Several other major servicing franchises were also secured.
 The Panel and Paint business was purchased by one of the ITS partners, Wayne Gray.

 2001 we were appointed a full sales and service dealer for Volkswagen cars.
 Vans were added in 2003 with utilities from 2011.